 He wasn’t Lightsong.
 Or, he was, but he was a much pudgier version of himself.
 A man accustomed to being a scribe.
 To working long hours counting up coins.
 Checking legers.

 Seeking for lost money.
 That’s what he’d done.
-He had been the one that people hired to discover where they’d been cheated or if a contract hadn’t been paid right.
-He looked through the books, searching out hidden or confusing twists of math.
+People hired him to discover where they’d been cheated or if a contract hadn’t been paid right.
+His job was to look the books, searching out hidden or confusing twists of math.

 A detective, of sorts.
-Just not what he had expected.
+Just not the sort he had expected.

 Waves crashed against the boat.
-Llarimar, looking about five years younger, yelled for help at the front of the ship.
+Llarimar, looking a few years younger, yelled for help at the front of the ship.
 Deckhands rushed to his aid.
-It wasn’t Llarimar’s ship, or even Lightsong’s.
-This had been intended as a simple pleasure cruise.
+It wasn’t Llarimar’s own ship, or even Lightsong’s.
+This had been borowed and intended as a simple pleasure trip.
 Sailing was a hobby of Llarimar’s.

 The storm had come suddenly.
-Lightsong lurched back to his feet, barely staying up as he made his way along the railing.
-Waves crashed across the deck, and sailors struggled to keep them from being capsized.
+Lightsong lurched back to his feet, barely managing to stay up as he made his way forward, cluting the railing.
+Waves crashed across the deck, and sailors struggled to keep the boat from capsizing.
 The sails were gone, tattered.
 Wood creaked and cracked around him.
 Dark, black water churned in the ocean to his right.

-A young woman ran to her father’s aid, helping him grab a slick rope.
+A young woman ran across the deck, grabbing ropes to help Llarimar at the front.

 “Tatara!” a woman called from the cabin, reaching a hand toward her.

-The next wave tossed her into the ocean.
+The next wave tossed the girl into the ocean.
 Lightsong saw her get taken by the terrible darkness, engulfed, swallowed.
 He’d always been a little afraid of it, and now he was terrified.

 It was the great, horrible unknown.
 He felt useless, standing on the deck, watching the young woman get swept into the current.
 The ship would quickly pass her, and he saw remnants of her golden hair twisting in the water.
-Going past his side of the ship.
+A weak splash of color passing his side of the ship.

 Men screamed.
 A woman wept.
+Lightsong stared at the churning deep, with its alternating froth and blackness.
+The terriple, terrible blackness.

-And, Lightsong saw himself, without thought, grab a rope at his feet and leap into the dark water.
-He grabbed the hair, bubbling and churning in the tempest.
-He barely knew how to swim, but that didn’t matter to him.
+He grabbed the rope at his feet and leaped over the side of the ship.
+Icy water took him, but he reached out, bubbling and churning in the tempest.
+He barely knew how to swim, but that didn’t matter.
+Something passed him in the darkness.

-He found an arm.
-He tied the rope around it.
-Then, felt himself get yanked away.
+He grabbed her arm.
+He tied the rope around it, somehow managing to get it tight despite the water and the waves.
+As soon as he did, a surge in the undulating water yanked him away.

+Down.
 Into the darkness.

 Claimed by the void.

 He blinked, waves and thunder fading.
 He sat on the cool stones of his cell.
-The void had tried to take him, but something had sent him back.
+The void had taken him, but something had sent him back.
 He’d Returned.

 The man beside him was yelling in fear.
-Lightsong looked over as the fake priests grabbed him, and he could see into the God King’s mouth.
+Lightsong looked over as the fake priests grabbed Susebron, and Lightsong could see into the God King’s mouth.

 No tongue, Lightsong though.
 Of course.
 To keep him from using all that BioChroma.
 It makes sense.

 He turned to the side.
 Blushweaver’s body lay red and bloodied.
 He’d seen that.
 Seen it in a vision.
-He’d thought she was wearing red, when he dreamed, but now he understood.
+He’d thought she was blushing, when he dreamed, but now he understood.
 He looked back.
+Llarimar, eyes closed as if asleep--though he now realized the man simply had them shut against the horrors of the dungeon.

 The God King in prison.
-He’d seen that too.
+Lightsong seen that too.

-By the Colors. . . . he thought, standing as the priests forced the God King to his knees.
-I really am a God.
+By the Colors. . . . he thought, standing up as the priests forced the God King to his knees.
+I saw all of this.
+Ireally am a God.